vladmandic/pigallery/README.md

 - Person age, gender & emotion modelling and NSFW classification
 - Image geo-location including nearest city for quick searches
 - Lexicon definitions for complete image description
-- Analysis is always incremental so only new or modified images will be analyzed
-- All data is stored in a server-side database and original image is never modified

 ### As an image gallery viewer, **PiGallery** provides